huzy123456789/bsef21m026---assignment-4/readme.txt

 ### Note

-- The dynamic programming approach is recommended for larger input sequences due to its polynomial time complexity, whereas the simple recursion approach may be impractical for larger inputs.
+- The dynamic programming approach is recommended for larger input sequences due to its polynomial time complexity, whereas the simple recursion approach may be impractical for larger inputs. xd